Finance-Insight-Lab/trading-signal-notifier/README.md

 * `CURRENCIES_LIST`: List of currencies to check for your setups
 * `TIME_FRAMES`: List of time frames to check for your setups

-## Telegram Channel
+## Sample Telegram Channel
 Sample messages and images are sent to [this Telegram channel](https://t.me/alligator_signal).
 Please feel free to join the channel to stay updated on the signals.

 ## Contributing
-To contribute code, submit a pull request with:
+To contribute code, submit a pull request:

 * Create a new branch for your changes
 * Follow the existing code style and conventions